TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Improve the regionization algorithm to merge overlapping regions

+I'm not exactly sure how this happens and perhaps it should be left to the optimization phase instead of special-cased in the regionizer, but sometimes a wide region will close and a tall region will start above it which as it grows vertically overlaps the wide region.
+At this point we could merge them pro-actively.
+Doing it in the optimization pass might increase performance though so maybe this task is redudant.

 ### Replace `img`s in the HTML version with `div`s with CSS background

 Do that and then in the `frameP` display the individual patches inline